elix/elix.org/content/SingleSelectionMixin.md

 **Purpose:** Updates component state to track a single selected item at a time.
 It includes a public API for setting and retrieving the selected item, as well as methods for moving the selection with cursor operations.

-This mixin generally works in the middle of the Elix user interface [pipeline](pipeline):
+This mixin generally works in the middle of the [Elix render pipeline](/documentation#elix-render-pipeline):

 > events → **methods/properties** ➞ **state** → render